MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/directx-and-xaml-interop.md

 keywords: windows 10, uwp, games, directx, xaml interop ms.localizationpriority: medium
 ---

 # DirectX and XAML interop

 You can use Extensible Application Markup Language (XAML) and Microsoft DirectX together in your Universal Windows Platform (UWP) game or app.
 The combination of XAML and DirectX lets you build flexible user interface frameworks that interop with your DirectX-rendered content, and is particularly useful for graphics-intensive apps.
 This topic explains the structure of a UWP app that uses DirectX and identifies the important types to use when building your UWP app to work with DirectX.

 If your app mainly focuses on 2D rendering, you may want to use the [Win2D](https://github.com/microsoft/win2d) Windows Runtime library.
 This library is maintained by Microsoft and built on top of the core Direct2D technologies.
 It greatly simplifies the usage pattern to implement 2D graphics and includes helpful abstractions for some of the techniques described in this document.
 See the project page for more details.
 This document covers guidance for app developers who choose *not* to use Win2D.

+> [!NOTE]
-> **Note**  DirectX APIs are not defined as Windows Runtime types, so you typically use Visual C++ component extensions (C++/CX) to develop XAML UWP components that interoperate with DirectX.
+> DirectX APIs are not defined as Windows Runtime types, but you can you typically use [C++/WinRT](/windows/uwp/cpp-and-winrt-apis/index) to develop XAML UWP components that interoperate with DirectX.
 Also, you can create a UWP app with C# and XAML that uses DirectX, if you wrap the DirectX calls in a separate Windows Runtime metadata file.

 ## XAML and DirectX